-- 1.18 The proposal will negatively affect the character and appearance of the rural agricultural farmland by introducing large scale industrial/urban character development into a currently undeveloped area, where it would be incongruous with the farmland character.
-This would be particularly the case give the site is a dome/ridge of higher land which forms the skyline to views from the east and west.
-The site is outward facing and not contained as maintained by the appellant. - 1.19 The assessment of landscape effects is also presented in tables in Appendix B of the LVA.
-For landscape, the findings are Minor at a wider scale, and Moderate at a site and immediate context scale, dropping to Moderate/Minor at year 15. - Given I consider susceptibility and therefore sensitivity to be greater across the elevated hill ridge of the site, as well as magnitude of change to remain higher in the longer term, and that the use of the word temporary, but for a 40 year period seems somewhat misleading, I consider effects on landscape at a site and immediate context scale to be Major-Moderate at construction and completion, and Moderate by year 15.
+1.18 The proposal will negatively affect the character and appearance of the rural agricultural farmland by introducing large scale industrial/urban character development into a currently undeveloped area, where it would be incongruous with the farmland character.
+This would be particularly the case give the topography of the site is a dome/ridge of higher land which forms the skyline to views from the east and west.
+The site is outward facing and not contained as maintained by the applicant.
+It is not a site where effects can be contained, as would be the case for a more suitable site on lower ground, or facing in one, rather than multiple directions.
+Given the topography, it is not a site where mitigation can be effectively used to reduce the effects.

+- 1.19 The assessment of landscape effects is also presented in tables in Appendix B of the LVA.
+For landscape, the findings are Minor at a wider scale, and Moderate at a site and immediate context scale, dropping to Moderate/Minor at year 15. - 1.20 Given I consider susceptibility and therefore sensitivity to be greater across the elevated hill ridge of the site, as well as magnitude of change to remain higher in the longer term, and that the use of the word temporary, but for a 40 year period seems somewhat misleading, I consider effects on landscape at a site and immediate context scale to be Major-Moderate at construction and completion, and Moderate by year 15.
 I consider the effects to remain Moderate across the 5-6 square km that will be affected, both directly and through a very apparent change in outlook across the surrounding site facing slopes.
-This will result in a locally important effect on landscape character.
-Beyond around 2km from the site and the 5-6 square km that will be physically or perceptually altered, the effect on landscape character will not be an important consideration for this appeal decision (Minor or Negligible).

-1.21 The appellant provided another appraisal of landscape effects in their SoC, where they recognise that the effect would be Moderate adverse at a site level, across the appeal site itself.
+This will result in a locally important effect on landscape character, which would be greater than for a more suitable site, where mitigation could be more effective.
+Beyond around 2km from the site and the 5-6 square km that will be physically or perceptually altered, the effect on landscape character will not be an important consideration for this appeal decision (Minor or Negligible). - 1.21 The applicant provided another appraisal of landscape effects in their SoC, where they recognise that the effect would be Moderate adverse at a site level, across the appeal site itself.
 They state that the physical character of the surrounding landscape would remain unchanged.
 This is true but assessing effects on landscape character requires more than just consideration of the physical effects.
 They state (SoC Para 4.28-9):